MatthewGerber/raspberry-py/docs/index.md

 pip install -U pip
 pip install -e .
 ```
+From here, you can push back to your fork and submit a pull request to the original if desired.

-# Ubuntu for Raspberry Pi with GPIO Configuration
+# Operating System Configuration

+## Ubuntu
+The `raspberry-py` package should be compatible with the standard
-This package has been developed using the Ubuntu installation described
+[Raspberry Pi OS](https://www.raspberrypi.com/software/); however, I have been using the Ubuntu installation described
 [here](https://matthewgerber.github.io/rlai/raspberry_pi.html#operating-system) (ignore the "Install RLAI" section).

-By
+## GPIO
-default, Ubuntu does not give the user permission to interact with the GPIO pins of the Raspberry Pi.
+By default, Ubuntu does not give the user permission to interact with the GPIO pins of the Raspberry Pi.
 To grant GPIO
 permissions when the Raspberry Pi boots:
 1. Edit `/etc/udev/rules.d/99-gpiomem.rules` as follows to assign all `gpio*` device to the `dialout` group, which the
 user is a member of by default: